Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Introduction

 \section{Introduction}

 The AGN STORM project has measured the wavelength-dependent time delays with which the accretion disk of NGC 5548 reverberates in response to emission from very close to the black hole \citep{2015ApJ...806..129E}.
-The delays scale approximately as $t_{\rm delay}(\lambda)\propto\lambda$ \citep[][F16]{2016ApJ...821...56F}.
-This result has been interpreted as evidence for a disk that emits as a blackbody with a surface temperature profile $T_S(r)\propto r^{-1}$ \citep{2017ApJ...835...65S}, since $t_{\rm delay}\propto r/c$ and $\lambda_{\rm peak}\propto T^{-1}$.
-In contrast, a blackbody disk that releases locally the energy generated by viscous dissipation has a slower decrease of $T_S$ toward larger radii, $T_S(r)\propto r^{-3/4}$ (\citealt[][SS73]{ss73}; \citealt[][NT73]{1973blho.conf..343N}).
+The delays scale approximately as $t_{\rm delay}(\lambda)\propto\lambda$ \citep[][hereafter F16]{2016ApJ...821...56F}.
+This result has been interpreted as evidence for a disk that emits as a blackbody with a surface temperature profile $T_S(r)\propto r^{-1}$ \citep{2017ApJ...835...65S}, since $t_{\rm delay}\propto r/c$ and the peak wavelength of a blackbody spectrum follows $\lambda\propto T^{-1}$.
+In contrast, a blackbody disk that locally releases the energy generated by viscous dissipation has a slower decrease of $T_S$ toward larger radii, $T_S(r)\propto r^{-3/4}$ (\citealt[][SS73]{ss73}; \citealt[][NT73]{1973blho.conf..343N}).
 A blackbody disk thus has $t_{\rm delay}(\lambda)\propto\lambda^{4/3}$; compared to NGC 5548, its time delays would drop more quickly toward shorter wavelengths.
-Furthermore, the lags in NGC 5548 imply a disk $\simeq$3 times larger than expected for a standard thin disk with $L/L_{\rm Edd} \sim 0.1$ (F16).
-AGN accretion disks with radii $2\times$ or more larger than expected have also been inferred from microlensing observations of quasars \citep[e.g.,][]{2010ApJ...712.1129M} and photometric variability of Pan-STARRS quasars \citep{JiangYF2017}.